mcc5635/raster-data-example/README.md

   ```
  `Raster Files:`
   - Rasters are stored in GeoTIFF format.
-  - Each file is named according to its spherical
+  - Each file is named according to its spherical mercator XYZ tile name.
-  mercator XYZ tile name.
-There are 2 raster files in the GCS bucket under the rasters
+  - There are 2 raster files in the GCS bucket under the rasters directory.
-  directory.
-  The rasters are derived from Landsat imagery.
-The spatial resolution of the raster data
+  - The rasters are derived from Landsat imagery.
-  is 30 meters.
+  - The spatial resolution of the raster data is 30 meters.
 We stacked yearly images from 1984 to 2020, where each year's image
   contains 6 bands of data (a raster band is analogous to an image channel).
-The result is
-  (37 years * 6 bands per year) = 222 total bands per raster file.
-Each raster has
+  - The result is (37 years * 6 bands per year) = 222 total bands per raster file.
-  dimensions of 984x1305 pixels.
-The resulting numpy array for the file has the shape
+  - Each raster has dimensions of 984x1305 pixels.
+  - The resulting numpy array for the file has the shape [222, 984, 1305] .
-  [222, 984, 1305] .
-The coordinate reference system (CRS) for the rasters is WGS84.
+  - The coordinate reference system (CRS) for the rasters is WGS84.
-  Coordinates
+  `Coordinates:`
-  The coordinate data is stored as a shapely MultiPoint geometry in a GeoJSON file.
+  - The coordinate data is stored as a shapely MultiPoint geometry in a GeoJSON file.
-  Each coordinate represents a (longitude, latitude) pair .
-You may assume that each
+  - Each coordinate represents a (longitude, latitude) pair .
-  coordinate listed exists in one of the raster files.
+  - You may assume that each coordinate listed exists in one of the raster files.
-  The GeoJSON file is located at the root level of the bucket with the name
+  - The GeoJSON file is located at the root level of the bucket with the name coordinates.geojson .
-  coordinates.geojson .
   ```
   `Task:`
   The goal of the assignment is to efficiently index into the provided rasters and extract